2022 UST Growling Tigers basketball team: First round

 Coming out into their second game of the season, Cabañero had become a marked man as the De La Salle Green Archers' defense held him down to just 10 points on a 5 of 20 shooting.
 The Archers came out with a strong start and led by as many as 12 points in the first period to close out with a 30–21 lead.
-The Tigers began the second quarter with a 12–3 run to come within one at 32–33, but La Salle regained steam and ended the half on a seven-point lead.
+The Tigers began the second quarter with a 12–3 run to come within one at 32–33, but La Salle regained steam and ended the half with a seven-point lead.

 The Tigers went anemic again in the third period as the Archers limited their scoring to only six points to end the quarter with a 19-point deficit.
 The game got blown away as La Salle built a huge 24-point lead with still 4:18 left in the game in the final period.